seattleflu/documentation/infrastructure.md

 * primary database will be named `production`

-## VPC and Security groups
+## Networking and security groups

-* Single VPC
+* Single AWS VPC

-* Security group for web servers allowing ports 80 and 443 from all and port 22 from Fred Hutch (140.107.0.0/16)
+* AWS security group for web servers allowing ports 80 and 443 from all and port 22 from Fred Hutch (140.107.0.0/16)

-* Security group for RDS allowing port 5432 from web server security group and the Fred Hutch (140.107.0.0/16)
+* AWS security group for RDS allowing port 5432 from web server security group and the Fred Hutch (140.107.0.0/16)

 ## DNSimple.com